Travel distances, positions, speeds, operating times - easily defined with the new web-based control system for drylin® E linear systems from igus®.

 Movements that are continuously repeated are known as looping can be set in just a few seconds.
 A teach function enables position settings to be made with just one mouse click.

-Due to standardised communication protocols such as CANopen or Modbus TCP, it is very easy to connect the system to industrial controllers such as the Siemens S7 or Beckhoff.
+Due to standardised communication protocols such as CANopen or Modbus TCP as Gateway, it is very easy to connect the system to industrial controllers such as the Siemens S7 or Beckhoff.